GWR 4200 Class: Modifications

 In later years many of the remaining 4200s were upgraded to 5205 specification with outside steam pipes, larger cylinders and in some cases curved frames at the front end.

 Withdrawal

 All but one, No. 4224, passed in the ownership of British Railways on Nationalisation.
 The first engine withdrawn was number 4224 in February 1959 and by the end of steam on the former GWR system, 18 were still working at the start of 1965, the last withdrawn being No. 4268 in August 1965.

 Preservation

-Five have been preserved, with all rescued from Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales.
-Three of the five surviving members of the 4200 have run in preservation.
+Five have been preserved, all taken from Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales.
+Three of the five have run in preservation.

 In the case of 4277 its name is historically inaccurate, i.e. it being applied in preservation.

 Models

 In 2012, Hornby released models of the 4200 class in both original GWR green and BR black.
+The GWR green version was a DCC-ready model of locomotive No. 4283, as it appeared between 1934 and 1942.